Stay updated with the Sentinel Hub news – subscribe to our newsletter!

 We have integrated Global Imagery Browse Services (GIBS) and Sentinel-5P data collections into the Sentinel Hub.
 For more information about it and EO Browser updates read this issue, which also introduces the eo-learn, highlights current projects such as DIAS platforms and Sen4CAP, and explains how Sentinel Hub is supporting hackathons.
 A word from our CEO: “Why are we not building one platform to rule them all?”

 Learn how to create cloudless mosaics with Sentinel Hub, make long-term time lapse and analysis in EO Browser, simply explore imagery from within Jupyter Notebook, or get insights on what kind of computer resources are required to run a global EO service with more than 5 PB of open data.
 We have released version 2.0 of Sentinel Hub’s main open-source Python package for EO research.
 Don’t miss a highlight: “Ways People Use Sentinel” or what lessons we’re learning while sharing open data.
 Read also about the use of satellite imagery in crisis management after flooding.

 It has been a good start of the year and we continue delivering more new features.
 Dive into news on Python package upgrade, Sentinel-1 data availability on AWS and through Sentinel Hub, release of another Python tool – s2cloudless, more EO Browser updates, and recently established the Sentinel Hub Forum.
 We once more call your attention to the recent updates of the APIs.
 This time we are highlighting a few Sentinel Hub success stories, and applications powered by our services.

 After adding new features to EO Browser and making it free, there are other opportunities on the horizon that you shouldn't miss: custom scripts repository at Github with all our available EO products, custom scripts for ad-hoc atmospheric correction, and Sentinel Playground and EO Browser on Github.
-This issue brings you more information on how to control the Sentinel Hub within QGIS, recently integrated MODIS data source, and how we crowdsourced EO training datasets with the goal of improving cloud detection algorithms.
+This issue brings you more information on how to control the Sentinel Hub within QGIS, recently integrated MODIS data collection, and how we crowdsourced EO training data collections with the goal of improving cloud detection algorithms.
 We have partnered with ESA Business Applications to help start-ups by offering easy access to a wide range of EO data.